Jellyfish don’t just drift. They can detect ocean currents, navigate, and move. They are more advanced than you might think.

 Researchers tracked the migrations of jellies with GPS loggers and used GPS-tracked floats to record the current flows.
 However, exactly how the jellyfish figure out which way to go is not yet fully understood.
 Researchers believe it’s possible that the surface of the jellyfish’s body is sensitive enough to detect currents.
 Alternatively, or additionally, they may be using other cues, such as the Earth’s magnetic field or infrasound.

-While jellyfish play an important role in ocean ecosystems as prey (for leatherback sea turtles, for example), they can also clog fishing nets and sting beach goers.
-Understanding how jellyfish navigate in the open ocean and will help oceanographers better predict when and where large numbers of the animals are likely to cause problems.
+While jellies play an important role in ocean ecosystems as prey (for leatherback sea turtles, for example), they can also clog fishing nets and sting beach goers.
+Understanding how jellies navigate in the open ocean and will help oceanographers better predict when and where large numbers of the animals are likely to cause problems.

 “Now that we have shown this remarkable behavior by one species, we need to see how broadly it applies to other species of jellyfish,” Hays says.
 “This will allow improved management of jellyfish blooms.”